modernice/goes/aggregate/README.md

 ### Query Aggregates

 You can query multiple aggregates with the `aggregate.Repository.Query` method, which accepts a [query](../aggregate/query) to filter aggregate events from the event store.

-Queries return streams of `aggregate.History`s, which statically provide the name and id of the streamed aggregate.
+Queries return streams of `aggregate.History`s, which provide the name and id of the streamed aggregate.
 Histories can be applied onto aggregates to build their current state.

 ```go
 package example